Privacy January 2026 · 14 min read

 3. Use Secure Transmission

-1. Secure upload portal (look for HTTPS)
+1. Secure upload portal (look for HTTPS and a reputable platform) — best option

-3. Password-protected PDF via email
+3. Password-protected PDF via email (send the password separately by text) — acceptable

 4. Ask How It Will Be Stored and Deleted